barionleg/ANTs_wiki/Compiling-ANTs-on-Linux-and-Mac-OS.md

 This will copy the binaries and libraries to `bin/` and `lib/` under `CMAKE_INSTALL_PREFIX`.

-# Post installation: set environment variables `PATH` and `ANTSPATH`
+# Post installation: set environment variable `PATH`

 Assuming your install prefix was `/opt/ANTs`, there will now be a binary directory `/opt/ANTs/bin`, containing the ANTs executables and scripts.
-The scripts additionally require `ANTSPATH` to point to the bin directory **including a trailing slash**.

-The exact syntax may vary depending on your terminal shell.
-For the bash shell, you would set

 ```
-export ANTSPATH=/opt/ANTs/bin/
-export PATH=${ANTSPATH}:$PATH
+export PATH=/opt/ANTs/bin:$PATH
 ```

 Now check this worked correctly: